h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 ##### First, Why We Do This?
 There Are Already A Lot Out There!

 Let's talk about this a little bit.
 No there are not; from a producer's point of view, there's not as much content available as you'd expect out there in terms of _quality_ on the _market_.
-Let alone even rarer _high quality/price_ _ratio_ professional artists availability when you need them.
+Let alone even rarer _high quality/price_ _ratio_ professional content.
 Also there are _surprisingly few_ artists in the business who developed both **_artistic_** and **_technical_** skills in the same balance and strength.
 So there's always room for us if we're really good.
 That's that.

 Now, asking money for a service, whether arts-related or not, is only natural, and it simply means _business_.
 So, be confident, focus on your own **_skills_** and **_knowledge_,** _lead_ interested people in your _community_, and help them get one step closer to bringing their dreams to life, and they will understand and find it totally fine to pay a _fair_ amount for what they get from _you_ and your _premium services_.
 They also know that you have families to feed.